icon-project/icon-service/docs/dapp_guide.md

 If the fallback function is not decorated with `@payable`, the icx coin transfers to the contract will fail.

 #### InterfaceScore
-InterfaceScore is an interface class used to invoke other Score's function.
+InterfaceScore is an interface class used to invoke other SCORE's function.
 This interface should be used instead of legacy 'call' function.
 Usage syntax is as follows.